nix-community/awesome-nix/README.md

 * [nixpkgs-wayland](https://github.com/nix-community/nixpkgs-wayland) - Bleeding-edge Wayland packages.
 * [NUR](https://github.com/nix-community/NUR/) - Nix User Repositories.
 The mother of all overlays, allowing access to user repositories and installing packages via attributes.
 * [System Manager](https://github.com/numtide/system-manager) - A non-NixOS Linux system configuration tool built on Nix.
+* [zig-overlay](https://github.com/mitchellh/zig-overlay) - A Nix flake packaging the Zig compiler.
+The flake mirrors the binaries built officially by Zig and does not build them from source.

 ## Distributions